EdieAprovita/EdieAprovita/README.md

  🌱I have great enthusiasm to create, develop and capture new ideas, with great experience in teamwork

-🌱 Since I worked as a cook and the main key was to be able to work with different people 🌱at the same
+🌱 Since I worked as a cook and the main key was to be able to work with different people at the same

 🌱 Time, I decided to learn to be a web developer.
-With that knowledge I can capture ideas 🌱in this digital
+With that knowledge I can capture ideas in this digital

 🌱 Age and make them come true, I seek to work as a full stack with knowledge in